-- The selection process includes undertaking a pre-training review including questioning re suitability at an individual interview.
+- Undertake a pre-training review including questioning re suitability at an individual interview.

-- Have the ability to work as a member of a team, high level of communication skills, desire to commit to the course & time management skills.
+- Have the ability to work as a member of a team, a high level of communication skills, a desire to commit to the course & time management skills.

-- IELTS (academic Module) – minimum overall score of 7, minimum score of 7 in each of the four components (listening, reading, writing and speaking).
+IELTS the IELTS (academic module) with a minimum overall score of 7 and a minimum score of 7 in each of the four components (listening, reading, writing and speaking).

 OET with a minimum score of B in each of the four components (listening, reading, writing and speaking).

-PTE Academic with a minimum overall score of 65, minimum score of 65 in each of the four communicative skills (listening, reading, writing and speaking).
+PTE Academic with a minimum overall score of 65 and a minimum score of 65 in each of the four communicative skills (listening, reading, writing and speaking).

 TOEFL iBT with a minimum total score of 94 and the following minimum score in each section of the test 24 for listening, 24 for reading, 27 for writing, and 23 for speaking.

 Literacy Support plan